The Battle of Lake Erie Bicentennial Is Upon Us.

 The battle could have changed Manifest Destiny’s westward expansion of the government to the Pacific and changed how we got involved in and fought two World Wars because we would have been a much smaller, weaker nation.
 America was the champion in the Cold War battles against the Communist domination of the world and today is the policeman of almost all nations with the most extensive military presence of any country ever.

-Most people in the world would love to live in America because of our nation’s strength and living standard, but would that all have been different had the Battle of Lake Erie been lost?
+Most people would love to live in America because of our nation’s strength and living standard, but would that all have been different had the Battle of Lake Erie been lost?

-We’ll never know for sure, but if you’re wondering about why we on the island are hyped up about celebrating the 200th Anniversary of the Battle of Lake Erie, now you have a little food for thought to ponder and get excited about.
+We’ll never know for sure, but if you’re wondering why we on the island are hyped up about celebrating the 200th Anniversary of the Battle of Lake Erie, now you have a little food for thought to ponder and get excited about.
 Now join in, and help us celebrate!
-We do recommend that you make your Put-in-Bay Hotels Reservations as soon as possible as Put-in-Bay Home Rentals and Hotels will be sold out early!
+We recommend making your Put-in-Bay Hotels Reservations as soon as possible, as Put-in-Bay Home Rentals and Hotels will be sold out early!

 The 4th will be full of activity at Perry’s Victory and International Peace Memorial this year as annual patriotic activities are joined with the Centennial celebration.
 This year marks the 100th anniversary of building the International Peace Memorial, a national monument and local treasure.
 In 1913, 5000 Masons from nine states and Canada formed a procession and marched to the site of Perry’s Victory and International Peace Memorial to witness the laying of the cornerstone.

 This procession and laying of the stone will be re-enacted at the monument this 4th of July in honor of the structure’s Centennial anniversary.
 The procession will be preceded by a grand parade at 2 p.m. and will progress through downtown Put-in-Bay to the memorial.